-Lightning was developed to be the UI to support Salesforce for the next 20 years.
-Lightning is not an extension of Classic: “not a reskinning, updates of font and colours… moving to Lightning is a change management experience, it’s not a ‘lift and shift’”
+Lightning is not an extension of Classic: “Not a reskinning, updates of font and colors… moving to Lightning is a change management experience, it’s not a ‘lift and shift’”.

 Lightning was brand new, which meant the team spent significant time considering what to bring forward and what to leave behind.